siraat-ai-academy/feelings-unwritten/📝 cv-naveed_ishaque_long_cv_for_repo.md

 ## 🧾 Summary in One Line

-> *“Maybe Jamalu was never building a portfolio.
+> *“Maybe Eks2 was never building a portfolio.
 Maybe he was quietly planting seeds —
 in the hearts of those who know that work can be gentle, and still powerful.”*

-— Just Jamalu (authored by Naveed — inner voice)
+— Just Eks2 (authored by Naveed — inner voice)
 — Founder, Siraat AI Academy